Universal Effective Medium Theory to Predict the Thermal Conductivity in Nanostructured Materials: BTE modeling

-where $\mathbf{J}=\sum_{ml}\mathbf{G}_{ml} \Delta T_{ml}$ is the heat flux and $S_{ml}$ the suppression function.
-The terms $\alpha_{ml}$, $\mathbf{G}_{ml}$ and $\kappa_{ml}$ depend on the intrinsic scattering times and heat capacities, which are computed from first-principles, using \textit{AlmaBTE}. \cite{carrete2017almabte} Specifically, the phonon dispersions as well as the scattering times were computed on a $30 \times 30 \times 30$ point Brillouen zone mesh; the second and third-order interatomic force constants for pristine materials, computed with density functional theory using the virtual crystal approximation, are obtained from the \textit{AlmaBTE} materials database. \cite{carrete2017almabte} The suppression function, $S_{ml}$, is given by
+where $L$ is the periodicity, $A$ is the surface area, $\mathbf{J}=\sum_{ml}\mathbf{G}_{ml} \Delta T_{ml}$ is the heat flux and $S_{ml}$ the suppression function.
+The terms $\alpha_{ml}$, $\mathbf{G}_{ml}$ and $\kappa_{ml}$ depend on the intrinsic scattering times and heat capacities, which are computed from first-principles, using \textit{AlmaBTE}. \cite{carrete2017almabte} Specifically, the phonon dispersions as well as the scattering times were computed on a $30 \times 30 \times 30$ point Brillouin zone mesh; the second and third-order interatomic force constants for pristine materials, computed with density functional theory using the virtual crystal approximation, are obtained from the \textit{AlmaBTE} materials database. \cite{carrete2017almabte} The suppression function, $S_{ml}$, along the x-axis is given by